 But you can also send us exclusive video-files to be loaded in our private server.
 Those would be only available in the audio guide; they are not accessible publicly and can not be shared.

-Are you organising a conference and you would like to broadcast the paper live?
+Are you organising a conference and you would like to broadcast the keynote live?

 That's no problem with our live-streaming-feature.
 We can stream several speeches at the same time.